Introduction: How to Build the Sienci Mill One Desktop CNC

 Sienci Labs is a company founded with the vision of bringing simple, low cost automated manufacturing tools and rapid prototyping technologies to everyone.
 The Mill One was developed out our design and development of different low cost linear motion systems in our second year of mechanical engineering at the University of Waterloo.
 Find out more at http://sienci.com/about-us/

-If you want to support us or prefer to have us make a Mill One for you, you can order a Mill One on our website at http://sienci.com/product/sienci-mill-one-kit/
+If you want to support us or prefer to have us make a Mill One for you, you can order a full Mill One kit on our website at http://sienci.com/product/sienci-mill-one-kit/ for $399USD.

 Like us on Facebook